Basic Transportation Rates

 You can estimate the cost of your trip by multiplying the distance in miles by the cost per mile and adding in the cost of how many hours you will need the driver.
 Please note that on longer trips that driver will stay with your group and you will be charged for how long the driver was on standby.

 If you have any specific questions, please contact our department at 970.348.6800.

 Field Trip Information

-Demands on a limited number of buses, suburbans, and drivers can create a scheduling challenge.
+Demands for a limited number of buses, suburbans, and drivers can create a scheduling challenge.
 You can help by having an early telephone contact with our Dispatch Office at 348-6817 or 348-6810.
 According to School Board Procedure File #IJOA, this process should begin a minimum of ten working days prior to your trip.
-The sooner the better is a good rule of thumb, because availability is not guaranteed.
+The sooner the better, it is a good rule of thumb, because availability is not guaranteed.
 In your initial phone contact with the Dispatch Office, ask questions regarding bus availability, possible route conflicts, vehicle capacities, and any special needs requirements that your group may have.
-At this time make certain to have the dispatcher pencil in the date and time of your event.
+At this time, make certain to have the dispatcher pencil in the date and time of your event.